-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 This route will use the

-GET method and we have replaced the handler function with an object containing the directory that we want to make public.
+GET method, and we’ve replaced the handler function with an object containing the directory that we want to make public.

 You can find more information about serving static content in the Hapi.js documentation.